 On October 17, 2016, the Company entered into a one-year consulting service agreement with a consultant who has agreed to provide financial consulting service to the Company.
 In accordance with this agreement, the Company pays a flat fee of \$4,800 per month commencing on October 20, 2016.
-At March 31, 2017 and December 31, 2016, the accrued service fees related to the service agreement was \$14,400 and \$1,600, respectively, which was included in accounts payable and accrued liabilities on the accompanying condensed consolidated balance sheets.
+On April 19, 2017, the Company renewed the consulting agreement.
+In accordance with the renewed agreement, the Company pays a flat fee of \$10,000 per month commencing on April 19, 2017.
+At June 30, 2017 and December 31, 2016, the accrued service fees related to the service agreement was \$14,000 and \$1,600, respectively, which was included in accrued liabilities and other payables on the accompanying condensed consolidated balance sheets.